Two-Factor Authentication at NC State

 Two-Factor at NC State

 At NC State University, we have two services that provide multifactor authentication to the most vital resources on campus.

 - We use Google 2-Step to protect our Google services, like email and everything stored in Google Drive.

 - We use Duo to protect services that use our Shibboleth login services.
 Shibboleth may not be a name you know, but you use it to log in to services like MyPackPortal, WolfWare, and library resources.

-All faculty and staff (including student and no-pay employees) will be required to enroll in 2FA by October 31, 2017.
+All faculty and staff (including student and no-pay employees) will be required to enroll in 2FA by October 31, 2017 and were notified by email on March 2, 2017.
 But why wait?
 Enroll now to keep your account secure!

 Why Use Two-Factor?

 - The university receives about one million email messages daily.
 Fifty percent are either spam or phishing scams.
 On a monthly basis, more than 200 people in our university community fall for a phishing email, and 150 accounts are disabled due to compromised credentials.

 - It is estimated that 45 percent of users will fall victim to a well-crafted phishing email, and 63 percent of confirmed data breaches leverage weak, default or stolen credentials.